 Dubber is a cloud-based call recording software which operates as a software-as-service offering.

 It’s been a big year for Dubber.
 They have increased headcount by 55 percent.
 The Sales category has had the largest boost with 400 percent.
 Quality Assurance and Business Development both increased by 50 percent and Engineering by 25 percent.
 Bringing the company total to over 34.

 It looks like the company is just getting started after recently raising $7M to expand its U.S., Europe operations.

 Yellowfin BI is the only modern BI Platform that supports both the analyst and business user workflows, to deliver increased user adoption and faster analysis.

-This year Yellowfin BI had a headcount increase of 19 percent, bringing total employees to nearly 100.
+In 2017, Yellowfin BI had a headcount increase of 19 percent, bringing total employees to nearly 100.
 Business Development surged their numbers by 60 percent.
 Information Technology by 50 percent and Sales by 18 percent.

 In the past year, Yellowfin has more than doubled the number of customers relying on the platform and added more than a million new users. ”

 ROLLER provides digital software solutions for Events, Leisure & Hospitality businesses around the world.